Why Hire a Site Preparation Contractor?

 - Animals are prevented from getting under your structure. (if you want to be extra sure, we also provide the option for wire mesh under the foundation.)
 Animals like groundhogs, rabbits, and mice can cause damage not only to your landscape but the structure itself by chewing and digging on your shed.

-Most local landscapers, when preparing a site, usually just use a run of stone and either no perimeter or only a 4 x 4-inch perimeter to hold in the stone.
-Site Preparations always uses a 4 x 6-inch perimeter because 4 x 4’s will definitely warp more quickly than 4 x 6.
+Many inexperienced builders, when preparing a site, often use only a run of stone and either no perimeter or only a 4 x 4-inch perimeter to hold in the stone.
+Site Preparations LLC always uses a 4 x 6-inch perimeter because 4 x 4’s will warp more quickly than 4 x 6.

-- Cinder blocks: Inevitably, there will be some “settling” after your shed is delivered and placed on the site.
-Placing a shed upon only cinder blocks greatly increases the risk that your shed will settle unevenly.
+- Concrete blocks – If you use concrete blocks there will inevitably be some “settling” after your shed is delivered and placed on the site.
+Placing a shed only on cinder blocks greatly increases the risk that your shed will settle unevenly.
 Additionally, delivery and placement of the shed will be more difficult with a cinder block base.